awslabs/sagemaker-debugger/docs/rules/README.md

 ```

 ###### Arguments
-- `mode` : `type: smdebug.modes enum value` Passing a mode here allows you want to retrieve the list of steps seen by a trial for that mode
+- `mode (smdebug.modes enum value)` Passing a mode here allows you want to retrieve the list of steps seen by a trial for that mode
 If this is not passed, returns steps for all modes.

 ###### Returns
-`List[Int]` List of integers representing step numbers.
+`list[int]` List of integers representing step numbers.
 If a mode was passed, this returns steps within that mode, i.e. mode steps.
 Each of these mode steps has a global step number associated with it.
 The global step represents
 the sequence of steps across all modes executed by the job.